TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Glossary/Index.rst

   This class (class.t3lib\_tcemain) should ideally handle all updates to records made in the backend of TYPO3.
 The class will handle all the rules which may be applied to each table correctly.
-It will also handle logging, versioning, history/undo features, copying/moving/deleting etc.
+It will also handle logging, versioning, history and undo features, and copying, moving, deleting etc.

 - **"list of":** Typically used like "list of field names".
 Whenever "list of" is used it means  *a list of strings separated by comma and